Capacitors are used to “Store electrical energy”, along with Resistors they make up two of the fundamental components used in electronic circuits.

 I will cover this topic in more detail in a later post, as I suspect it is important to also cover Inductors before we go much further.

-7 thoughts on “Capacitors”
+7 thoughts on “Capacitor Basics”

 Hi!
 Great work!